-4.9 Feed Tube Sawdust Removal
+5.9 Feed Tube Sawdust Removal

-- A rake is supplied that can be fitted to the MultiHead feed track to clear sawdust from the feed track tube.
-The rake should be used after every eight hours of operation. - 1.
-Locate the modified link in the feed track.
+A rake is supplied that can be fitted to the feed track to clear sawdust from the feed track tube.
+The rake should be used after every eight hours of operation.

+- 1. Locate the modified link in the feed track.
 (It is shorter than the other links for easy identification.) - 2.
-Raise the perimeter guard and restore power to the MultiHead. - 3.
+Raise the perimeter guard and restore power. - 3.
 Turn the feed track on until the modified link starts around the drive sprocket and the gap before the modified link is at its widest.